Water News

 Not All Arsenic Tests are Created Equal

-In 2014-2016, the USGS and partners sampled study wells in northeast, northwest and central Minnesota—areas that commonly have elevated arsenic concentrations in well water—and examined the effects of various water-sampling methods for each of the wells.
-The researchers found that arsenic levels were most reliable when they were filtered, collected from household plumbing instead of …
+[ad_1] In 2014-2016, the USGS and partners sampled study wells in northeast, northwest and central Minnesota—areas that commonly have elevated arsenic concentrations in well water—and examined the effects of various water-sampling methods for each of the wells.
+The researchers found that arsenic levels were most reliable when they were filtered, collected from household plumbing instead …

 Read moreNot All Arsenic Tests are Created Equal